La Rochelle: Siege of La Rochelle (1627–1628)

 Following these events, Louis XIII and his Chief Minister Cardinal Richelieu declared the suppression of the Huguenot revolt the first priority of the kingdom.
 The English came to the support of La Rochelle, starting the Anglo-French War, by sending a major expedition under the Duke of Buckingham.
 The expedition however ended in a fiasco for England with the siege of Saint-Martin-de-Ré.
 Meanwhile, cannon shots were exchanged on 10 September 1627 between La Rochelle and Royal troops.
 This resulted in the siege of La Rochelle in which Cardinal Richelieu blockaded the city for 14 months, until the city surrendered and lost its mayor and its privileges.

 The remaining Protestants of La Rochelle suffered new persecutions, when 300 families were again expelled in November 1661, the year Louis XIV came to power.
 The reason for the expulsions was that Catholics deeply resented a degree of revival of Protestant ownership of property within the city.

 The growing persecution of the Huguenots culminated with the Revocation of the Edict of Nantes by Louis XIV in 1685.
 Many Huguenots emigrated, founding such cities as New Rochelle in the vicinity of today's New York in 1689.
-La Rochelle, and the siege of 1627 form much of the backdrop to the later chapters of Alexandre Dumas, père's classic novel, The Three Musketeers.
+La Rochelle, and the siege of 1627 form much of the backdrop to the later chapters of Alexandre Dumas' classic novel, The Three Musketeers.